Artnoc1/mobile-docs/github-workflow.md

 We use labels sparingly to give further information to issues.
 Here are the common labels we currently use, and when to use them.

-- `blocking` - the issue or pull request blocks other work in the current milestone
+- `blocking` - the issue or pull request blocks other work
 - `bug` - the issue refers to a functional bug inside the app; these usually have high priority
 - `cleanup` - deals with refactoring, or other changes that should not change how the app functions
 - `crash` - a serious issue that crashes the application